FAIRmat-NFDI/pynxtools/nexusparser/tools/dataconverter/readers/em_spctrscpy/README.md

 ## Getting started - standalone usage
 If you use this dataconverter/em parser as a standalone tool,
 1. You should follow the interactive jupyter notebook that is stored in *nomad-parser-nexus\tests\data\tools\dataconverter\readers\em*.
-2. As the standalone usage of this parser does not require a NOMAD OASIS instance you have to edit the ELN manually.
+2. As the standalone usage of this parser does not require a NOMAD OASIS instance, you have to edit the ELN manually.
 For this you can edit the example that comes shipped with the example.
 Alternatively, you can at this point copy or place your own datasets into the working directory of the jupyter instance.